 This opens the update status view.
-The downloaded updates for version 13 clients and version 12 or older are shown on separate tabs.
-If there are no clients of one of these versions within your managed network, the corresponding tab is empty.
+The downloaded updates for version 16 and newer clients and version 15 are shown on separate tabs.

 4.1.2 Updating malware definitions in isolated networks

 Policy Manager offers two options for updating virus definitions in isolated networks that have no direct connection to the Internet.